A geometric feature tracking approach for noninvasive patient specific estimation of leaflet strain from 3D images of heart valves: Results

 \subsubsection{Patient population}

 This study cohort comprised 10 adult cardiac surgery patients, aged 49 to 78 years at the time of intra-operative image acquisition.
 All patients demonstrated normal MV function with no to mild mitral regurgitation (MR), though each had non-mitral cardiac pathology.
+Excellent feature tracking accuracy was demonstrated in all patients.
 The ground truth segmentation and the estimated atrial leaflet surface overlaid onto 3D TEE images from two representative patients are presented in Fig.\ref{fig:adult_MV_analysis}A. Further, Fig.\ref{fig:adult_MV_analysis}B summarizes the ages and clinical diagnoses of the entire cohort.
 Unlike the previous two cohorts, none of the patients in this group were identified with billowing leaflets.